tapis-project/documentation/source/technical/pgrest.rst

 ^^^^^^

 Table management is accomplished with the ``/v3/pgrest/manage/tables`` endpoint.
-Creating a table amounts to specifying the table name, the columns on the table, including the type of each column and any additional validation to be performed when storing data in the column, the root URL where the associated collection will be available within the Data API, and, optionally, which HTTP verbs should not be available on the collection.
+Creating a table amounts to specifying the table name, the columns on the table, including the type of each column, and any additional validation to be performed when storing data in the column, the root URL where the associated collection will be available within the Data API, and, optionally, which HTTP verbs should not be available on the collection.